cheatscreen/api-service/README.md

 # api-service
-Self-hosted API service for the Cheatscreen interface 🌐
+Self-hosted backend service for the Cheatscreen desktop interface. 🌐

 Just run it locally along with the `desktop-interface` and hack your interviews for free.
 All you need is a Claude API key or a local Ollama server.